Granite cathedrals formed before life existed. San rock art spanning 40,000 years. Rhino tracked on foot. This is Matobo.

-Discover MatoboMatobo reveals itself slowly — through footsteps on ancient stone, encounters with rhino, and the wisdom of those who've lived here longest.
+Matobo reveals itself through footsteps on ancient stone, encounters with rhino, and the wisdom of those who've lived here longest.

 Over 3,000 documented sites.
 Paintings dating back 40,000 years.
 More rock art per square kilometre than anywhere else on the continent.

-Step into Ndebele village life — share a meal, learn traditional crafts, understand why these hills are sacred.
+Step into Ndebele village life — share a meal, learn traditional crafts, understand why these hills are considered sacred.

-Learn moreSome things can't be replicated — only experienced.
+Learn more Learn more about Ndebele Village Visits at Matobo Hills LodgeSome things can't be replicated — only experienced.

 The only lodge within the Matobo Hills World Heritage area.
 Step outside your chalet and you're already there.